BloomBooks/bloom-azure-functions/README.md

 See `./stats/README.md`.

+# book Function

+The **book** function provides an API for uploading books to BloomLibrary.org.

+See `./book/README.md`.

+# bookCleanup Function

+The **bookCleanup** function is a timer function set to run once per day.
+See schedule below.

+It cleans up Parse and s3 artifacts from failed book uploads that were started over 24 hours ago but never completed.

 # dailyTimer Function

 The **dailyTimer** function is a timer function set to run once per day.
+See schedule below.

 Currently, it is used to refresh the materialized views in the postgresql analytics database.

 # contentfulToCrowdin Function

 The **contentfulToCrowdin** function provides tools for using Crowdin to localize strings in Contentful.
+See schedule below.

 See `./contentfulToCrowdin/README.md`.

+# Chron job schedule

+#### Daily jobs:

+10:40 - dailyTimer runs

+12:40 - bookCleanup runs

+22:30 - contentfulToCrowdin runs